ericbulloch/kwmd/concepts/website_hacking.md

 ### File Upload Forms

 File upload forms can provide a foothold for uploading malicious scripts and files.
 If the form does not properly validate the uploaded file, an attacker can upload scripts that can provide remote code execution or allow a reverse shell.
 File upload forms are a common place to get a foothold in a capture the flag event.

-Here is a file upload form example:
+Here is a file upload form example to help explain this:

-An image uploading form can be an entry point into a website.
-This is because the file upload form code that uploads files does not check file extensions or if the file is actually a .png, .jpeg or .jpg file.
+Imagine a capture the flag box that has a file upload form.
+The file upload form code that uploads files does not check file extensions or if the file is actually a .png, .jpeg or .jpg file.
 This means that I can upload a PHP reverse shell and tell the site that it is an image file.
 Once the file has been uploaded, I can then ask the server for the file I just uploaded to the `/uploads` directory.

 The [PHP Reverse Shell](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) makes it easy to get a reverse shell for systems that are vulnerable.

-I first grab the file from the repository above or the one on the TryHackMe attack box located at `/usr/share/webshells/php/php-reverse-shell.php`.
+I first grab the PHP reverse shell file from the repository above or the one on the TryHackMe attack box located at `/usr/share/webshells/php/php-reverse-shell.php`.
 There are only 2 lines that need to be altered in this file.
 They are the lines that define the `$ip` and `$port` variables.

 I set those to the values that my attack box is using.
 I'll run a netcat listener with the following `nc -lnvp 4444`.
 The port 4444 value also got set as the `$port` variable in the script.